Akihito: Early life and education

 During the American firebombing raids on Tokyo in March 1945 during World War II, Akihito and his younger brother Prince Masahito were evacuated from the city.
 Akihito was tutored in the English language and Western manners by Elizabeth Gray Vining during the Allied occupation of Japan, and later briefly studied at the department of political science at Gakushuin University in Tokyo, though he never received a degree.

 Akihito was the heir apparent to the Chrysanthemum Throne from birth.
 His formal investiture as crown prince (立太子の礼, Rittaishi-no-rei) took place at the Tokyo Imperial Palace on 10 November 1952.
-In June 1953, Akihito represented Japan at the coronation of Queen Elizabeth II in London in his first journey abroad.
+In June 1953, Akihito represented Japan at the coronation of Queen Elizabeth II in London on his first journey abroad.
 He later completed his university education as a special student in 1956.